enthought/edge-examples/streamlit-app-example/README.md

   modify it step by step with your own code.
 It's much easier to incrementally modify a working system than to develop one from scratch.

-* First, try to run the app via `python -m ci watch backend`.
+* First, try to run the app via `python -m ci watch`.
 That will run it outside of the JupyterHub machinery, and makes it easier to get log output.
   If your app doesn't work for a simple reason like a missing dependency or a syntax error, this will catch it.